 How to Roast Pumpkin Seeds, Step-By-Step

 Using a spoon, scrape the pulp and seeds out of your pumpkin and into a bowl.
 If you happen to have a serrated grapefruit spoon, that’s the very best tool you can use here.
-If not, and you’re having difficulty scraping out the seeds, feel free to cut fibers loose with kitchen shears or a paring knife (carefully).
+If not, a regular spoon will do.
+If you’re having difficulty pulling the seeds off the sides of the pumpkin, use kitchen shears or a paring knife to (carefully) cut fibers loose.

-Separate the seeds from the stringy pulp by picking out the seeds and placing them in the colander.
+Set a colander in the sink or on a dish towel.
+Extract the seeds from the stringy pulp by picking out the seeds and place them in the colander.

-Rinse the seeds in the colander under cold water, rubbing them with your hands to remove more pulp (it’s okay if some pumpkin guts still cling to the seeds).
-Shake the seeds dry.
-Don't blot them with paper towels — the seeds will stick.
+Rinse the seeds in the colander under cold water, rubbing them with your hands to remove more pulp.
+It’s okay if some pumpkin guts still cling to the seeds.
+Shake the seeds dry, but don't blot them with paper towels — the seeds will stick.
 Pumpkin seeds have two parts: a crunchy white hull and green seeds.
 Both are edible.

-Preheat the oven to 300 degrees F. Spread the seeds in a single layer on an oiled baking sheet and roast 30 minutes to dry them out.
-Alternatively, you can toast them in a skillet along with some oil, salt and pepper.
+Preheat the oven to 300 degrees F. Spread the seeds in a single layer on an oiled baking sheet (or line it with parchment paper) and roast 30 minutes.
+This will dry them out and make them crunchy.

 For sweet pumpkin seeds: Cut the salt down to just a pinch and toss the seeds with ground cinnamon and sugar.

-For fiery pumpkin seeds: Toss them with cayenne and smoked paprika.
+For spicy pumpkin seeds: Toss with cayenne and smoked paprika.

-For pumpkin pie-inspired pumpkin seeds: Coat the seeds with an aromatic mixture of cinnamon, ground mace, ground ginger, nutmeg and allspice.
+For pumpkin pie-inspired flavors: Coat the seeds with cinnamon, ground mace, ground ginger, nutmeg and allspice.

-For chocolate pumpkin seeds: Toss the pumpkin seeds in a mixture of cocoa powder, orange zest and powdered sugar.
+For chocolate pumpkin seeds: Toss in a mixture of cocoa powder, orange zest and powdered sugar.

-For Indian flavors: Toss the pumpkin seeds with garam masala.
+For Indian-inspired flavors: Toss with garam masala.
 After roasting, mix them with dried currants.

-For Spanish flavors: Toss them with smoked paprika and after roasting, mix in slivered almonds.
+For Spanish-inspired flavors: Toss with smoked paprika and, after roasting, mix in slivered almonds.

-For Italian flavors: Toss them with grated Parmesan and dried oregano.
+For Italian-inspired flavors: Toss with grated Parmesan and dried oregano.

-For Barbecue: Toss the seeds with olive oil, salt, brown sugar, chile powder and cumin
+For barbecue-flavored pumpkin seeds: Toss with olive oil, salt, brown sugar, chili powder and cumin.

 Can You Eat Pumpkin Seeds Raw?